ForeCyberSec/eCPPT-Notes/Command-list.md

 # Proxychains

-//To configure proxychains, let us open the proxychain.conf file (you can find it in /etc), and change the last line as follows:
+//To configure proxychains, let us open the proxychain.conf file (you can find it in /etc), and change the last line.
+First run this command:

+sudo vim /etc/proxychains.conf

 [proxylist]
 # add proxy here
 # meanwhile
 # defaults set to "tor"
-socks4 127.0.0.1 1080 (the port that is set in metslpoits socks4a module goes here)
+socks4 127.0.0.1 1080 (the port that is set in metaslpoits socks4a module goes
+here)

 proxychains nmap <options> <targetIP>